Status: Agreed 18 September 2017

 15.2 Only Past Presidents and former or current Vice Presidents shall be eligible for nomination as President.

-15.3 The President shall normally hold office for only one year.
+15.3 The President shall nominally hold office for one year.

 16. VICE PRESIDENTS